 What is a schema?

-A schema is like a set of instructions.
+A schema (also known as a play schema) is like a set of instructions.
 As adults we use them all the time, and we don’t really notice we’re doing it.
 Switch on a light or make a sandwich and you are using a schema to do it; a mental model you’ve created through a process of trial and error to find the best and most efficient way of completing your task.